zahidkhan1081/car_wash/README.md

 - Service Packages Selection
 - Online Payment Integration
 - User Dashboard to manage appointments
-- Admin Panel for managing services and users
+- Admin Panel for managing services and users.

 ## Technologies Used
 Based on the repository composition: